 In this summer study, we read through Paul’s Epistle to the Philippians.
 Paul’s theme is our rejoicing in Christ Jesus and our calling is to “live as citizens worthy of the good news of Christ.”
 As background for this study, I have used N.T.
 Wright’s Paul for Everyone: The Prison Letters: Ephesians, Philippians, Colossians, and Philemon and Ben Witherington’s Paul’s Letter to the Philippians: A Socio-Rhetorical Commentary.
-This study covers eight weeks.
+This study covers seven weeks.

 (Summer 2024)